Aditya01000/pig-game/README.md

-this is new main branch
+u can merge it and make new branch named as "developing-area"